Who’s In Charge

 At the foot of one bed is an easy chair and a small work desk with chair and mirror.
-Amazingly, there are three electrical outlets above the desk instead of a single one on most cruise ships.
-Two of the outlets are 110, the other 220 for a European-style plug.
-We always pack a power strip to have enough outlets for our computers and for recharging camera batteries.
-Before Tim sets up his computer on the desk, most of the desk space was occupied by a large container for water and two drinking glasses.
-He transferred them to the top of a wooden coat rack, which acts like an additional shelf.
-They fit perfectly.
+Amazingly, there are three electrical outlets above the desk.
+Most cruise ships have one or two.
+Two of the outlets are 110, the other is 220 for a European-style plug.
+We always pack a power strip with a 220 plug to have enough outlets for our computers and for recharging camera batteries.

 The cabin stewards are surprisingly attentive.
 In addition to their usual morning clean-up and towel change, they return during the day while we’re out to straighten up the room.

 The one bad part of the speaker system is that if you decide to sleep late and miss an excursion, you can’t turn down the volume.
-On the one morning Linda decides to take a break, she is regularly bombarded by Carlos’ announcements as he continually reports the departure times for kayaking and glass bottom boats throughout the morning.
-Normally you can turn down the volume or turn off the speaker.
+On the one morning Linda decides to take a break, she is regularly bombarded by Carlos’ announcements as he continually reports departure times for kayaks and glass bottom boats throughout the morning.
+Normally you can turn down the volume or turn off cabin speakers.
 Not when “Radio Carlos” broadcasts.
 No way to avoid it.